This may be the best wedding cookies recipe ever, friends. Ginger Lime Wedding Cookies, your time has come. Finally.

 You can play up the sweetness to whatever extent you like by adding more or less powdered sugar coating or even leaving it off entirely.

 Switch out the pecans for walnuts or macadamia nuts.
-I think macadamias would be especially lovely with the ginger-lime flavor profile.

 You can also switch up the citrus, using orange juice and zest, lemon juice and zest, tangerine, etc.